Today’s topic: choosing the best cut of beef for jerky, including which cuts are best, which are ok, which to avoid, and why.

 If you believe in the old barbecuer’s motto “fat equals flavor,” this next bit might surprise you.

-To make the best beef jerky, start with lean meat.
+To make the best beef jerky, start with cuts of beef that are lean.
 I know, right?
 Mind blown.
 But it makes total sense.

 Plenty of lean cuts still have fabulous flavor.
 Also, remember we want our final product to be dry and chewy — the exact opposite of how we want our steaks and ribs.